fukangwei/New_Blog_MarkDown/Python语法/six模块.md

 ### unittest assertions

 &emsp;&emsp;`six` contains compatibility shims for unittest assertions that have been renamed.
 The parameters are the same as their aliases, but you must pass the test method as the first argument.
-For example:

 ``` python
 import six